Abell & Cleland

 - Project Team Deborah Saunt, David Hills, Martin Pearson, Ian Love, Paul O'Brien, Deb Adams, Natasha Reid, John Edwards

-DSDHA’s design for a new development (a total of 330.000 sq ft) in Westminster replaces two ex-government buildings close to Tate Britain and adjacent to MI5 with a mix of private and affordable housing.
+DSDHA was commissioned by Berkeley Homes in 2010 to replace two ex-government buildings close to Westminster, Tate Britain and adjacent to MI5, with a mix of private and affordable housing.

-The scheme comprises two separate blocks, each arranged around generous landscaped gardens and courtyards.
+The new intervention is informed by a rigorous analysis of the context, resulting in a contemporary scheme that embodies high quality design and craftsmanship.
+It comprises two separate blocks in dialogue with each other and with the surrounding city.
 The first, Abell House, offers 143 homes; a mix of two and three bedroom apartments, along with gymnasium and pool.
 Cleland House, on the opposite side of the street, provides 132 homes, over half of which are affordable.
+Each building is arranged around generous landscaped gardens and courtyards, with glazed lobbies providing tantalising views to the verdant gardens beyond, which enhance the passersby’s experience at ground level.

-Utilising analytical diagrams, which highlight the composition and articulation of the existing streetscape, our design makes reference to the proportions of the neighbouring buildings, such as Horseferry House and Thames House, and in the case of Cleland House, St John's church on Smith Square.
+Utilising analytical diagrams, which highlight the composition and articulation of the existing streetscape, our design makes reference to the proportions of the neighbouring buildings, particularly of Horseferry House and Thames House, and, in the case of Cleland, St John's church on Smith Square.
 The curved forms of Cleland’s facade echo the grand porticos and towers of the Baroque church, with which Cleland has a direct axial relationship.
-The roofline gently recedes resulting in a classical “Casino”, or outside room, which offers delight and intrigue at high level, in much the same way as the towers of St John’s take on an aedicular form that suggests occupation and an animated skyline.
-The inner layer of the façade is composed of vertical fluted semi-glazed ceramic panels and bronze anodized window frames, the refined details and crafted tactile quality of which is revealed as one nears the building.
+The roofline gently recedes resulting in a classical “Casino”, or outside room, which offers delight and intrigue at high level, in much the same way as the towers of St John’s church take on an aedicular form that suggests occupation and animate the skyline.
+The inner layer of the façade is composed of vertical fluted semi-glazed ceramic panels and bronze anodised window frames, the refined details and crafted tactile quality of which is revealed as one nears the building.

 Structure Engineer: Manhire Associates